 What Are the Best Beans for French Press and Pour-Over Coffee?

-Medium to dark roast coffee beans are excellent with the French press method.
-The French press takes the flavorful oils of the beans and adds them to the coffee, producing rich notes and highlighting chocolatey and nutty flavors.
+Dark-roast beans are excellent with the French press method.
+The French press takes the flavorful oils of the beans and adds them to the coffee.
+Although a standard brewing process doesn't take much of the acid out of dark-roast coffee, this brewing method does.

 Gear to Make the Best Pour-Over Coffee